Jaw Contouring (Reshaping / Tapering)

 What is Masseter Muscle Reduction?

-Occasionally, your surgeon may perform a masseter muscle reduction also to remove some of the masseter muscle.
+If your jaw is quite wide in appearance, your surgeon may also perform a masseter muscle reduction to remove some of the masseter muscle.
 This is a safe procedure when performed by a skilled surgeon, and is suitable for a patient who is willing to perform exercises to maintain the mouth opening size.

 We carefully consider the risks and benefits when offering this surgery because of the increased post-surgical pain and swelling patients may experience.
-Massetter muscle reduction may also be achieved non-surgically and chemically via Botox injections <Will link to new page – as yet unwritten> to reduce its size.
+Massetter muscle reduction may also be achieved non-surgically via Botox injections to reduce its size.
 Dr. Deschamps-Braly will advise you on which method will work for you.

 Minimal and localized swelling and bruising around the incision is the most common phase of recovery.
 Patients experience mild discomfort in the initial days after surgery.